JohnPMills/academic-kickstart/content/tutorial/aggression_l4.md

 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.
-linktitle = "SE104"
+linktitle = "Aggression in Sport"
 [menu.tutorial]
-  parent = "Undergraduate"
+  parent = "se104"
   weight = 1
 +++